muhammadrivaldy/all-about-tech/design_patterns.md

   The abstract factory is a common pattern that you implement in the project.
 This pattern can be called a factory of factories because the focus of this pattern is to produce families of related objects without specifying their concrete classes.

   An example, you have the Nissan factory and I have the Toyota factory.
 Both of us want to make a new car with similar types.
-The types of cars that we want to create involve Coupes, Crossovers, & Hatchbacks.
+The types of cars that we want to create involve Coupes & Crossovers.

   Let's making the code's example based on above case.